eight04/end2end/README.md

 * Move theme into component?
 * Drop extend?
 Too many bugs with it.
 * Edit space between checkbox and legend.
-* Gap of input-group in Chrome.
+* Gap between input-group-input in Chrome.
 Is it a sub-pixel rendering bug?
 * Corner overflow of progress bar.
 * Border is covered by input-group-addon in input-group.
 * Style of navbar-toggle button.